 Air Pollution Starting with GBD 2000, HEI has led the air pollution working group, and worked with IHME and others to calculate and widely communicate the country specific impacts on disease, disability and early mortality for China, India, and other nations to policy makers, stakeholders and the media.
 Beginning with 2015 data, GBD will be updated on an annual basis, allowing air pollution and other impacts to be assessed regularly as a tool for measuring progress.

 GBD MAPS In 2014, HEI initiated the Global Burden of Disease Major Air Pollution Sources (GBD MAPS) project.
 Using the GBD framework, investigators for GBD MAPS will estimate the burden of disease attributable to coal-burning and other major ambient air pollution sources in China and India.
 The first phase of the project was completed in 2016 and estimated the burden of disease attributable to major air pollution sources in China in 2013, and in 2030 under four policy-relevant scenarios (see Special Report 20).
-GBD MAPS estimates for India will be published in the summer of 2017.
+GBD MAPS estimates for India were published in early 2018 (see Special Report 21).

 State of Global Air In 2017, HEI launched State of Global Air — a concise, accessible report and interactive website providing “one-stop shopping” for the latest trends in air quality and its impact on human health around the world.
 The report and website will be updated each year, highlighting the extent to which air pollution affects public health as well as tracking progress toward cleaner air.